hifiberry/hifiberry-os/.github/ISSUE_TEMPLATE/feature_request.md

 assignees: ''

 ---
+DO NOT remove the blocks below, but fill these with the requested data.
+Incomplete feature requests will be closed.
+You should remove this comment before posting the feature request.

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]